-As mentioned before, China first decided to develop a closed nuclear fuel cycle in the early 1980s.
-With an anticipated shortage of uranium supplies and limited uranium exploration activities, China developed a policy to reprocess spent nuclear fuel from its commercial light-water reactors (LWR), extract the resulting uranium and plutonium, and use the resulting fissile materials to fabricate nuclear fuel for use in fast breeder reactors.
+As mentioned above, China first decided to develop a closed nuclear fuel cycle in the early 1980s.
+With an anticipated shortage of uranium supplies and limited uranium exploration activities, China developed a policy to reprocess spent nuclear fuel from its commercial lightwater reactors (LWR), to extract the resulting uranium and plutonium, and to use the resulting fissile materials to fabricate nuclear fuel for use in fast breeder reactors.
 In 1986, the State Council approved the construction of a pilot-scale test reprocessing plant with an annual reprocessing capability of 50 tons at the 404 factory in Gansu Province.
 Nearly 25 years later, the pilot-scale plant is nearing operation.
-Chinese scientists have conducted a hot test at the facility in December 2010.[12]
-The plant contains an interim spent fuel storage facility on site with a storage capacity of 550 tons of fuel (500 tons for commercial reactors and 50 tons for research reactors).
+Chinese scientists conducted a hot test at the facility in December 2010.
+There have been design changes following the tests, however, and as of this writing no specific date of completion of the plant has been announced.
+The reprocessing plant contains an interim spent fuel storage facility on site with a storage capacity of 550 tons of fuel (500 tons for storage of fuel from commercial reactors and 50 tons for storage of research reactor fuel).

 China initially planned to build a commercial-scale reprocessing plant with a capacity of 800 tons per year by 2020.
-In November 2007, CNNC signed an agreement with the French consortium Areva covering cooperation on spent fuel reprocessing and MOX fuel technologies.
-Currently, CNNC is still negotiating with Areva on the purchase of the commercial-scale plant (CNEIC, 2011).[13]
-Recently, CNNC postponed the projected date of operation of the commercial-scale reprocessing plant until 2025 (Deng, 2010).[14]
+In November 2007, CNNC signed an agreement with the French consortium Areva covering cooperation on spent fuel reprocessing and MOX (mixed oxides of plutonium and uranium) fuel technologies.
+Currently, CNNC is still negotiating with Areva on the purchase of the commercial-scale plant (CNEIC, 2011).
+The latest letter of intent between CNNC and Areva was signed when French President François Hollande visited China in April,